pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/filtered-top-subset.md

 A user wants to query a collection and return only a subset of matching records, sorted and limited to just a few records, with only some of the attributes for each record included.

-In this example, a collection of _person_ documents will be queried, where only people born in 1970 or later are returned, sorted by youngest person first and only returning the two youngest people.
+In this example, a collection of _persons_ documents will be queried, where only people born in 1970 or later are returned, sorted by youngest person first and only returning the two youngest people.

 This is the only example in the book that can also be completely achieved using just MQL instead, and serves as a useful comparison between MQL and Aggregations.